searchisko/elasticsearch-river-jira/README.md

 * `index/comment_mode` defines mode of issue comments indexing: `none` - no comments indexed, `embedded` - comments indexed as array in issue document, `child` - comment indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to issue document, `standalone` - comment indexed as separate document.
 Setting is optional, `embedded` value is default if not provided.
 * `index/comment_type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue comment is stored into search index in `child` or `standalone` mode.
 Parameter is optional, `jira_issue_comment` is used if ommited.
 See related notes later!
 * `index/field_comments`, `index/comment_fields` can be used to change structure comment informations in indexed documents.
 See 'JIRA issue index document structure' chapter.
+* `activity_log` part defines where information about jira river index update activity are stored.
+If ommited then no activity informations are stored.
+* `activity_log/index` defines name of index where information about jira river activity are stored.
+* `activity_log/type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used to store information about jira river activity.
+Parameter is optional, `jira_river_indexupdate` is used if ommited.

 Time value in configuration is number representing milliseconds, but you can use next postfixes appended to the number to define units: `s` for seconds, `m` for minutes, `h` for hours, `d` for days and `w` for weeks.
 So for example value `5h` means five fours, `2w` means two weeks.